ITDevLtd/MCVirt/Documentation/ControllingVMs.rst

 ------------------------

-* In order to list the virtual machines on a host, run the following:
+* In order to list the virtual machines on a node, run the following:

   ::